 It depends on whether you think "fun" is an adjective.

 The Final Analysis

 And remember to sign up for my free e-mail newsletter.
-You get an exclusive grammar tip every week and access to other bonus material.
+You get all the new Grammar Girl articles and news every week.

 1. Merriam-Webster's Dictionary of English Usage.
 Springfield: Merriam-Webster, 1994, pp. 469-70.

 2. Garner, B. Garner's Modern American Usage.
 Oxford: Oxford University Press, 2016, p.
 416.